Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

   description = """
   Highlights:

-* Built data pipelines in AWS leveraging services S3, RDS, Athena, Step functions, and EMR.
+* Built data pipelines for 5 initiatives including providing Clinical Investigative Insights in AWS, and Hadoop
 * Migrated 112 TB of data from the on-premises Hadoop cluster to AWS and Snowflake
 * Innovated and automated post-migration validation reports in Spark Scala bringing down costs by 90% for 2 projects
-* Innovated and reduced runtime by 50% which lead to $7000 quarterly savings by refactoring Spark Scala ETL code
+* Innovated and reduced latency by 50% which lead to $7000 quarterly savings by refactoring Spark Scala ETL code
-* Developed and managed enhancements, code migration, release management, production loads, and continuous integration and continuous deployment (CI/CD) pipelines for 4 projects using Bamboo, Maven, Git, and Shell scripting
+* Implemented continuous integration and continuous deployment (CI/CD) pipelines for 4 projects using DevOps
-* Proficient in stakeholder interaction, requirements gathering, data analysis, design documents, performance tuning, and enhancements
+* Chaired release management and code migration for production/pre-production environments for 2 projects

 Technologies: Hadoop, Spark, Scala, Snowflake, AWS: RDS, S3, EMR, Athena, Hive, Impala, Unix, Shell scripting, Control M, Bamboo, Git, Bitbucket, Maven, Eclipse, Cloudera distribution